mayank-nebula/LG-Chatbot/README.md

     return current_file_ids, current_folder_ids

 def save_to_csv1(data, csv_filename, field_names):
+    """
+    Save a list of dictionaries to a CSV file with specified field names.

+    Args:
+        data (list): The data to save.
+        csv_filename (str): The name of the CSV file. field_names (list): The field names for the CSV file.
+    """
     if data:
         with open(csv_filename, newline='', mode='w', encoding='utf-8') as file:
             writer = csv.DictWriter(file, fieldnames=field_names)